brandonpittman/gridsome-plugin-tailwindcss/README.md

 ## Install

-`npm install -D gridsome-plugin-tailwindcss` tailwindcss@latest postcss-import postcss-preset-env
+`npm install -D gridsome-plugin-tailwindcss` tailwindcss@latest # postcss-import postcss-preset-env (if you want these plugins and you've updated the config)

 ## Usage